Barbara G. Walker: Feminism and skepticism

 Walker writes about the problems with mainstream religion and how these problems have contributed to patriarchal societies and sexism.
 In The Skeptical Feminist: Discovering the Virgin, Mother, and Crone, she writes about her belief that there is no god.
 However, she believes that people, and women in particular, can use the image of the goddess in their day-to-day lives.
 Walker often uses the imagery of the Mother Goddess to discuss neolithic matriarchies.
 Her book Woman's Rituals: A Sourcebook is an attempt to show how she puts her "meditation techniques" into practice, and is meant as a guide for other women who wish to do the same.

 Criticism

 The Woman's Encyclopedia of Myths and Secrets has been criticized for being based on the idea of the "Great Mother" by writers like Robert Graves and Erich Neumann, and for rewriting myths so they would support the theory of a "Great Goddess".

 Personal life

 Walker studied journalism at the University of Pennsylvania, then worked for the Washington Star in Washington, D.C.
-While serving on a local hotline helping battered women and pregnant teens in the mid-1970s, she became interested in feminism.
+While serving on a local hotline helping abused women and pregnant teenage girls in the mid-1970s, she became interested in feminism.
 Walker continued a personal study of comparative religions and feminist issues after she graduated which led to her writing The Woman's Encyclopedia of Myths and Secrets (1983).

 Walker describes herself as an atheist.

 She is an advocate of the Christ myth theory.